 Students in or beyond the second semester of their sophomore year should complete a major declaration form.
 At the same time, their record will be evaluated and a final, binding version of their major requirements will be written.
-To be accepted as a formal major, the student must have been at the University for at least one full semester, be in good standing, and have demonstrated satisfactory performance in major courses.
+To be accepted as a formal major, the student must have been at the University for at least one full semester, have a GPA of no less than 2.33, and have demonstrated satisfactory performance in major courses.